2009 - Talca, Chile - Taller de Obra, Universidad de Talca

-The students negotiated a donation of 100 small trees that were used as a starting point for the design.
-The plaza is a grid of 10x10 trees in a strict square that adapts to pre-existing paths, a mini tennis court, and an existing kiosk.
-Then, the group designed and built light structures of a local species of bamboo to protect the small trees and give them space and time to grow.
+The students managed a donation of 100 small trees or seedlings.
+These plants were the starting point for the plaza's design.
+A grid of 10x10 trees in a strict square adapted to pre-existing paths, a mini tennis court, and an existing kiosk.
+Then, the group designed and built light structures of Coligues [a local species of bamboo] to protect the small trees and give them space and time to grow.

-Faculty: Juan Pablo Corvalan, Gabriel Vergara / Students 5th year: Mario Ignacio Verdugo, Patricia Urrutia, Raul Hayden, Alfonso Garrido, Samuel Jara, Carolina Solorza, Jose Luis Garrido / 4th year: Cristian Nuñez, Cristian Chavez Vidal, Roberto Barraza, Catalina Rojas, Marcelo Ojeda, Cristian Millán / 3rd year: Ariel Oyarzun Navarro, Marina Gonzalez, Claudia Palma, Carol Soto Gonzalez, Cinthia Garrido, Claudia Hernandez Peña, Fabrizio Rivano Miccono, Carla Muñoz Palma, Paulina Loyola Fernandez, Maria Jesús Varas / 2nd year: Jose Hormazabal Saez, Nadia Cerpa, Julia Lopez, Esthefany Contreras, Yasna Rivera, Yoselyn soto, Martin Fernandez, Edison Rey Ormazabal.
+STUDENTS: Mario Ignacio Verdugo, Patricia Urrutia, Raul Hayden, Alfonso Garrido, Samuel Jara, Carolina Solorza, and Jose Luis Garrido [5th year] - Cristian Nuñez, Cristian Chavez Vidal, Roberto Barraza, Catalina Rojas, Marcelo Ojeda, and Cristian Millán [4th year] - Ariel Oyarzun Navarro, Marina Gonzalez, Claudia Palma, Carol Soto Gonzalez, Cinthia Garrido, Claudia Hernandez Peña, Fabrizio Rivano Miccono, Carla Muñoz Palma, Paulina Loyola Fernandez, and Maria Jesús Varas [3rd year] - Jose Hormazabal Saez, Nadia Cerpa, Julia Lopez, Esthefany Contreras, Yasna Rivera, Yoselyn Soto, Martin Fernandez, and Edison Rey Ormazabal [2nd year]